KuangjuX/KuangjuX.github.io/index.md

 - [Trivial-TCP](https://github.com/KuangjuX/Trivial-TCP), A TCP/IP stack implement by pure C, which use `UDP` to simulate low level.
 This project is the final project of Computer Network Coursera.

-- [raspi4-game](https://github.com/raspberrypi-embedded/raspi4-game), A bard metal game running in raspberry pi 4 written in Rust.
+- [raspi4-game](https://github.com/raspberrypi-embedded/raspi4-game), A bare metal game running in raspberry pi 4 written in Rust.
 This  is my hobby project and is also my first try to explore embedded system in Rust.
 This project can run on QEMU and raspberry pi 4B.
+Now it can communication by uart and display by framebuffer.
 Because of stress of exam, this project is still under construction and slowly developed.
 I hope to do a smol bare metal game and enjoy it!

 ## Awards